|

 The University Residence building and grounds are intended only to be: (a) the home of the Chancellor and family; and (b) the venue for periodic special University events hosted by the Chancellor.
 The University Residence, while on the main UCLA campus, is not intended to be generally accessible to the University community or to the general public, except by invitation or by permission of the Residence Manager, the Chancellor, or the Associate of the Chancellor.

-c.
+d.
 Luskin Conference Center/Inn at UCLA

 The dining rooms, meeting rooms, and guest rooms of the Luskin Conference Center and the Inn at UCLA are restricted to their registered guests, invitees attending scheduled events, and restaurant patrons.

-d.
+e.
 Facilities/Areas for Instructional and Non-Instructional Use

 Priority for the use of UCLA Property will be given to University Units and Registered Campus Organizations.

-e.
+f.
 On-Campus Housing Community

-f.
-Areas for Public Expression

 g.
+Areas for Public Expression Activities

+h.
 UCLA Health Facilities

 3. Posting, Displaying, and Distributing Non-Commercial Literature